 - We check out the crawl space.
 The crawl space underneath your home is a favorite for many animals because it’s dark and cool.
 Nocturnal animals love to hide here.
 And just because you don’t see them, don’t assume they’re not there.
 Animals are adept at hiding and it is very difficult to spot them, even for a trained professional.

 As we search for openings, we also look for footprints, grease marks, damage, hairs, and droppings.

 These clues will greatly help us identify what kind of animal we are dealing with.
 Remember that mice and rats can contort their bodies to fit in even the smallest of openings.
 If you see grease marks around an opening, that is a very good indication that you are dealing with rats.

 Also keep in mind, that you could be dealing with multiple animals.

 If there is an opening to your home, they will find it, and they will set up camp.
 If you notice any of these signs, or you spot an opening to your home, call a professional animal trapper.
 At All City Animal Trapping, along with animal trapping, we also provide home inspections to ensure your Southern California home is properly sealed.
 We locate any openings and seal them with steel mesh wiring, ensuring that your home is safe from animal invasion.

 If you suspect that an animal has already entered your home in Southern California, give All City Animal Trapping a call today at (877) 724-5314.
 We inspect your home, determine what kind of animal we are dealing with, set traps or utilize other methods to trap the animal, and then we clean up the mess.
 That’s right, we repair the damage made by the animal, we clean and disinfect the area, and we seal up the openings.
-We are the one-stop shop for animal control and keeping your home safe from wild animals.
+We are the one-stop-shop for animal removal and keeping your home safe from wild animals.
 Don’t wait until your animal problem gets out of hand, give us a call today.